-Bangladesh is already well ahead in the process of changing using less fossil fuel -both in the industry area but also in private households and has turned focus towards more sustainable energy solutions as for example wind energy, which in turn has led to positive interest for the solutions Viking Wind has to offer.
+Bangladesh is already well ahead in the process of changing using less fossil fuel -both in the industrial area but also in private households and has turned the focus towards more sustainable energy solutions as wind energy, which in turn has led to positive interest for the solutions Viking Wind has to offer.

 “The trip has been both exciting and beneficial. we even experienced a 5.5. magnitude earthquake on the front row, which may be in hindsight made the trip a little bit too exciting, but also was very enlightening for what a wind turbine in Bangladesh, must be able to withstand.”
 Says Ulrich Høgenhaven, CEO Viking Wind